 Transportation

 The multimodal transportation system is integral to many facets of the City of Yakima, including land use, economic development, tourism, and recreation.
-The City’s 2050 Transportation Systems Plan is the background and companion document to the Transportation Element of the City’s Comprehensive Plan.
-The Transportation Element establishes the City’s goals and policies for developing the transportation system within the City.
-Both the Transportation Element and Transportation Systems Plan provide a long-range vision for the City’s transportation system to guide City decision makers, staff, advisory bodies, and citizens on transportation priorities and projects over the next twenty-five years.
+This Technical Appendix is the background and companion document to the Transportation Element of the City’s Comprehensive Plan.
+The Transportation Element establishes the City’s goals and policies for developing the multimodal transportation system within the City.
+The Transportation Element and Technical Analysis provide a long-range vision for the City’s multimodal transportation system to guide City decision makers, staff, advisory bodies, and citizens on transportation priorities and projects over the next twenty-five years.

-The Transportation System Plan coordinates and plans for the development of a balanced, multimodal transportation system by recognizing the regional nature of the transportation system and the need for continuing interagency coordination.
-The Transportation Systems Plan is organized into five chapters:
+Volume II Technical Analysis coordinates and plans for the development of a balanced, multimodal transportation system by recognizing the regional nature of the transportation system and the need for continuing interagency coordination.
+Volume II Technical Analysis is organized into four chapters:

-1. Background and Planning Context

-2. Existing Transportation System
+Existing Transportation System

-3. Travel Forecasts and Alternatives Evaluation
+Travel Forecasts and Alternatives Evaluation